-Cairns, Australia, the gateway to Tropical North Queensland, is also the first stop for most travelers on the drive to Port Douglas.
+Cairns, Australia, the gateway to Tropical North Queensland and the Great Barrier Reef, is also the first stop for most travelers on the drive to Port Douglas.
 Port Douglas used to be a small fishing town, but it’s bloomed into a tourist getaway spot known for its chilled-out vibe, gorgeous resorts, and beautiful beaches.

 Where to Stay in Port Douglas